AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![IMG12](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2012.png)

 4. Click on the Properties Tab of the App details section.
 The following elements can be changed:
-    1. To select a custom image for the app icon as per your organization branding, uncheck the use default image checkbox and then select the icon file of your choice
+    1. To select a custom image for the app icon as per your organization branding, uncheck the "*Use Default Image*" checkbox and then select the icon file of your choice

     2. If necessary, update the Description or Display Name of the app